maryamanuel1/maryamanuelnhsx/README.md

 ## :ocean: Recent Projects
 ### [NHS App Analytics Dashboard](https://github.com/nhsx/nhs-app-analytics-dashboard)
 The dashboard enables those working in the health and care system to monitor the adoption and uptake of the [NHS App](https://www.nhs.uk/nhs-services/online-services/nhs-app/).
-We've also improved accessibility so that more people can benefit from the value inside the dashboard
+We've also improved accessibility so that more people can benefit from the value inside the dashboard.

 ### [NHS Python Community](https://nhs-pycom.net/)
 The NHS Python Community (NHS.pycom) is an open and user-led community that aims help everyone working health and social care develop their programming skills and apply these skills to drive the digital transformation of health care.